Blog/Testimonials·7 min read

 Biscuiteers sends a friendly thank-you email after a purchase and asks the customer to share their experience.
 The message begins by expressing appreciation for the recent order and invites the customer to leave a quick review.

-The email also shows other customer testimonials below the request.
-This gives the reviewer a clear idea of how to write their own feedback and also serves as social proof that real customers are already sharing their experiences.
+The email also includes additional customer testimonials below the request, which give the reviewer a clear idea of how to write their own feedback and serve as social proof that real customers are already sharing.

 Hi [First Name],